nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 If not disabled with <a href="../ft2-base_interface/#ft_load_xxx">FT_LOAD_NO_HINTING</a>, the values represent dimensions of the hinted glyph (in case hinting is applicable).

-Stroking a glyph with an outside border does not increase &lsquo;horiAdvance&rsquo; or &lsquo;vertAdvance&rsquo;; you have to manually adjust these values to account for the added width and height.
+Stroking a glyph with an outside border does not increase `horiAdvance` or `vertAdvance`; you have to manually adjust these values to account for the added width and height.

 FreeType doesn't use the &lsquo;VORG&rsquo; table data for CFF fonts because it doesn't have an interface to quickly retrieve the glyph height.
-The y&nbsp;coordinate of the vertical origin can be simply computed as &lsquo;vertBearingY + height&rsquo; after loading a glyph.
+The y&nbsp;coordinate of the vertical origin can be simply computed as `vertBearingY + height` after loading a glyph.

 <hr>